Rhode Island Elections Project logo

 Fabio Muscianisi

-Fabio Muscianisi is an undergraduate student at the University of Rhode Island and an international student from Italy.
-He completed his high school education in Rhode Island and is majoring in Engineering.
+Fabio Muscianisi is an undergraduate engineering student and an international student from Italy.
+He completed his high school education in Rhode Island and contributes technical and research support to the project.

 View LinkedIn